terraform-linters/tflint-ruleset-aws/docs/rules/aws_write_only_attributes.md

 ## Example

-In this example `aws_secretsmanager_secret_version` is used, but you can replace that with any resource with write-only attributes:
+This example uses `aws_secretsmanager_secret_version`, but the rule applies to all resources with write-only attributes:

 ```hcl
 resource "aws_secretsmanager_secret_version" "test" {